-On Thursday, the CDC tweeted, "Do not eat this cereal" after it was confirmed that 100 people were infected in 33 states.
-At least 30 of those people have been hospitalized.
+Earlier this Summer, the CDC tweeted, "Do not eat this cereal" after it was confirmed that 100 people were infected in 33 states.
+At least 30 of those people had been hospitalized.
 The agency found salmonella in samples of the sweetened puffed wheat cereal, which has been subject to a voluntary recall by Kellogg since mid-June.

 — CDC (@CDCgov) July 12, 2018